getsmarter/moodle-api/README.md

 # Moodle API

-A ruby wrapper for the Moodle REST API.
+A ruby wrapper for the Moodle's web service functions.

 ## Installation